OpenSTREAM-solvers/openstream/docs/source/Guides/theory/ThreeField_Model_Theory.rst

 Governing equations
 -------------------

-The conservation equations are formulated at the wall level, indexed by :math:n, to support multi-wall geometries with different heating rates.
+The conservation equations are formulated at the wall level, indexed by :math:`n`, to support multi-wall geometries with different heating rates.
 These equations are solved starting from the onset of annular two-phase flow.
 Upstream of this onset, the solution from the mixture solver is used to initialize the flow fields.

 **1. Mass conservation**